-In Mid-Devon about a fifth of all homes pre-date 1919 and have solid walls, but currently there are no cost-effective measures (in terms of the economic payback periods) for treating them.
-In comparison with cavity wall insulation, for example, external insulation can cost ten times as much for a similar dwelling.
+In Mid-Devon about a fifth of all homes pre-date 1919 and have solid walls, previously there have been no cost-effective measures (in terms of the economic payback periods) for treating them.
+In comparison with cavity wall insulation, for example, external insulation has cost up to ten times as much for a similar dwelling.
 Early Park Homes have similar, poor insulation, and can be difficult to improve internally because of the loss of floor space.
+There are developing technologies that are making the insulation of solid walls more cost effective.
 Many homes in Mid-Devon are not on mains gas.
 For households on low income, fossil fuels are becoming increasingly expensive.
-Discretion to introduce assistance under this heading together with eligibility criteria and grant limits when and if cost-effective packages of treatment are identified.
-Will be by agreement between Portfolio Holder and Environmental Health Manager; however the Private sector housing group found no deliverable conclusions from its work last year.